felixgao/python-best-practices/docs/design_patterns.md

 # Only expose the singleton objects you want to be exposed for this module
 __all__ = ["s3client"]

-class __S3Client():
+class __S3Client:
     def __init__(self, ...):
         # Implementation of your object
         pass

 s3client = __S3Client()
 ```

-Structural Patterns
+## Structural Patterns
 -----

 ### Adapter

 #### Intent
-- Wrap an existing class with a new interface
+- Wrap an existing class with a new interface.
-- Wrap an old component to a new system
+- Wrap an old component to a new system.
 - Let classes work together that couldn't otherwise because of incompatible interfaces.

 #### Problem
-Take OCR as an example, each provider call the actual method that does OCR slightly differently.
-Ex, EasyOCR uses a method called `readtext`, Google Vision SDK uses `document_text_detection` method and PyTesseract uses `ocr_client` method to obtain the OCR result.
+Take OCR as an example.
+Each provider calls the actual method that does OCR slightly differently.
+For example, EasyOCR uses a method called `readtext`, Google Vision SDK uses `document_text_detection`, and PyTesseract uses `ocr_client` to obtain the OCR result.

 #### Solution